 Management Fee.
 Fidelity Management & Research Company LLC (the investment adviser) and its affiliates provide the Fund with investment management related services for which the Fund pays a monthly management fee.
-The management fee is the sum of an individual fund fee rate that is based on an annual rate of .30% of the Fund's average net assets and an annualized group fee rate that averaged .23% during the period.
+The management fee is the sum of an individual fund fee rate that is based on an annual rate of .45% of the Fund's average net assets and an annualized group fee rate that averaged .23% during the period.
 The group fee rate is based upon the monthly average net assets of a group of registered investment companies with which the investment adviser has management contracts.
 The group fee rate decreases as assets under management increase and increases as assets under management decrease.
-For the reporting period, the total annualized management fee rate was .52% of the Fund's average net assets.
+For the reporting period, the total annualized management fee rate was .68% of the Fund's average net assets.

 Distribution and Service Plan Fees.
-In accordance with Rule 12b-1 of the 1940 Act, the Fund has adopted a separate 12b-1 Plan for Service Class 2 shares.
-Service Class 2 pays Fidelity Distributors Company LLC (FDC), an affiliate of the investment adviser, a service fee.
-For the period, the service fee is based on an annual rate of .25% of Service Class 2's average net assets.
+In accordance with Rule 12b-1 of the 1940 Act, the Fund has adopted separate 12b-1 Plans for each Service Class of shares.
+Each Service Class pays Fidelity Distributors Company LLC (FDC), an affiliate of the investment adviser, a service fee.
+For the period, the service fee is based on an annual rate of .10% of Service Class' average net assets and .25% of Service Class 2's average net assets.

-For the period, total fees for Service Class 2, all of which was re-allowed to insurance companies for the distribution of shares and providing shareholder support services were \$117,184.
+For the period, total fees, all of which were re-allowed to insurance companies for the distribution of shares and providing shareholder support services, were as follows:

+Service Class \$ 2,124